Ageing Population

 The S$3 billion Action Plan for Successful Ageing, launched by the Ministerial Committee on Ageing in 2015, is the national blueprint to enable Singaporeans to age well and lead active lives, and to build a nation for all ages.
 It encompasses a range of initiatives, at the individual, community, and national levels.
 It is working towards creating more opportunities for seniors to be meaningfully engaged, be part of a caring and inclusive society, and live well in a city where they can age gracefully and confidently in place.

 Good progress has been made over the years.
 This includes enhancing workplace longevity by raising the re-employment age, supporting retirement adequacy, and promoting health, learning, and volunteering among seniors.
-Other measures have strengthened communities of care, with the nationwide scale up of the Community Networks for Seniors, and support for caregivers and inter-generational harmony.
+Other measures include strengthening support for caregivers and fostering inter-generational harmony.
 There has also been greater access to aged care services, improved healthcare affordability through the Pioneer and Merdeka Generation Packages, and more senior-friendly homes and public infrastructure.

 More recently, the Refresh of the Action Plan for Successful Ageing, and population health efforts, through Healthier SG, aim to empower all Singaporeans to take charge of their health and achieve healthy longevity.
 With good health, Singaporeans can more readily pursue their aspirations, contribute meaningfully at the workplace or in the community, and remain well connected with their loved ones.